When designing a product, delivering something that offers a viable solution to the audience is the final step of a long and iterative process.

 - When would you use it?

-- Was anything out of place?
+- Is there anything here that doesn’t make sense?/Does anything feel out of place?

 - How would you rate the difficulty level of this task?